 Situational awareness is difficult to assess without technology.
 Drones move quickly and can be hard to detect with the naked eye.
 A dedicated security officer may have limited resources, including visual range, line of sight distractions, such as inclement weather, and even with the best attention span, can easily miss a fast-moving, discrete drone.

 Does your organization already have a drone program?
 Counter-drone does not mean anti-drone.

 Drones are coming to work across a variety of industries for surveillance, inspection, delivery, and entertainment.
 It’s important to differentiate between an authorized drone and an unauthorized drone so that your operations remain intact and existing drone programs operate safely.
 Drone programs benefit from the use of counter-drone technology and do not mean you are anti-drone.

 Drones are coming to work across a variety of industries for surveillance, inspection, delivery, and entertainment.
 It’s important to differentiate between an authorized drone and unauthorized drone so that your operations remain intact and existing drone programs operate safely.

 What are your goals?

 You may want to catch contraband deliveries, locate snooping trespassers, protect intellectual property, or collect data on your airspace activity to ensure your skies are clear during certain operations.
-Define what success means for an airspace security system.
+Define what success means for a counter-drone solution.
 Some examples could include:

 This information will help determine the tools you will need to accomplish your goals.